← Back

 Ola Mafaalani & André Joosten

-Kurt Weill: The Seven Deadly Sins is directed by stage director and former director of the Noord Nederlands Toneel Ola Mafaalani (1968).
-During the performance, designer André Joosten (1954) will make a live painting inspired by the story.
+“Kurt Weill: The Seven Deadly Sins” is directed by stage director Ola Mafaalani (born in 1968), former director of the Noord Nederlands Toneel.
+During the performance, designer André Joosten (born in 1954) will create live paintings inspired by the story.

 Conductor